-Driving into New Mexico with a brand spanking new transmission was a relief.
+Driving into New Mexico with a brand new transmission was a relief.
 No more worrying about breaking down, for now.
 I passed through Taos, a small Native American town.
-It was a really cool town with lots of local artists.
-I had a great time till an older gentleman basically offered me free jewelry in exchange for some...special favors.
-I politely declined and on my way out the door he asked for a hug, and grabbed my bum, AWKWARD.
-Besides that, Taos was cool but I kept on rolling south to Santa Fe.
-The drive between Taos and Santa Fe was fantastic, along the Rio Grande all the trees were changing color and the river was just fantastic.
-I took the drive very slow and annoyed everyone around me.
-The bus is slow already, and I found out on this drive my speedometer reads 10mph slower than I am actually driving.
+It was a really neat town with lots of local artists.
+I had a great time, till an older gentleman offered me free jewelry in exchange for some "special favors".
+I politely declined, and on my way out the door I avoided his grabby hands.
+Traveling alone as a woman, men sometimes make unwanted advances.
+I kept on rolling south to Santa Fe.
+The drive between Taos and Santa Fe was fantastic.
+Along the Rio Grande river all the trees were changing color and the views were fantastic.
+I took the drive very slow and probably annoyed everyone driving around me.
+The bus is slow already, but in New Mexico I realized my speedometer was reading 10mph slower than I am actually driving.
 This mistake was probably made during the transmission fix.